morxa/rosfed/README.md

 4. Optionally, the package is built in a COPR.
 The module `copr_build` supports building dependency chains.

+The `rosfed.py` script uses a default ROS distro, which usually is the latest one but it may be falling behind in some cases.
+To know the default ROS distro the `./rosfed.py --help` command can be used.

+A `--distro` option allows to choose a different ROS distro than the default.

 ### How to add a new package

 In the simplest case, run `./rosfed.py $pkgname`, or